L9Manuel9/cybersecurity-skills/freelance-documents/GDPR compliance/GDPR (Optimize)/README.md

 # Introduction:

 This document aim to help you in a Better Understanding of GDPR.
+And makes a guide to Fulfill the GDPR Compliance.

 ## 1. The Three Key Competencies: